-In 1962 as a child my family went
+In 1962 as a child my family drove

-through Carmel California and my mother explained to
+through Carmel California, and after my exclaimation how beautiful the place was, my mother explained to

 me that it was against the law to cut down a tree in

-the town and it was so beautiful I wondered why every
+the town, and that is why Carmel was so beautiful.
+I wondered why every

-gold, rich retired people that ran up the property values
+Gold", rich retired people, from elsewhere, that ran up the property values

-so high that natives could no longer live there.
+so high that the native born can no longer afford to live there.

-I have lived in many resort towns and I have
+I have lived in many resort towns since, and I have

 noticed a trend.
 I am attracted to them when they are